Israel and South Korea agree to COVID-19 vaccine exchange - report

-SEOUL, July 6 (Reuters) - Israel agreed on Monday to provide about 700,000 expiring doses of Pfizer-BioNTech's (PFE.N) coronavirus vaccine to South Korea, the Haaretz newspaper reported, citing Israeli Prime Minister Naftali Bennett.
+SEOUL (Reuters) - Israel agreed on Monday to provide about 700,000 expiring doses of Pfizer-BioNTech’s coronavirus vaccine to South Korea, the Haaretz newspaper reported, citing Israeli Prime Minister Naftali Bennett.

 Delivery of the doses is to begin later in July, and as part of the deal Israel will receive in September and October an identical number of Pfizer vaccine doses that had been ordered by Seoul, Bennett said.